magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 ## Set environment variables

+Navigate or open a new terminal to _your storefront project_ and edit the `.env` file.
-PWA Studio storefronts require you to set the following [environment variables][] in your Cloud project:
+PWA Studio storefronts require you to set the following [environment variables][] in your project before the build process:

 | Name                                 | Description                                          |
 | ------------------------------------ | ---------------------------------------------------- |